Javedan: Javedan Corporation Limited

-Equity Injection

-Arif Habib proposed fresh investment of Rs 750 million into Naya Nazimabad.
+Controversies

-Chemical Dump
+Chemical dump

 A case was filed in the Sindh High Court (SHC) against the Naya Nazimabad residential scheme near Manghopir that has allegedly been launched despite a report claiming that the area has been used dumping ground for factory waste.
 These chemicals are hazardous substances which could harm human health and/or the environment.
 A study commissioned on the directives of the Supreme Court of Pakistan has found that the populations residing in Gadap Town and nearby areas may be affected by chemicals as it is air-borne.

-Shunaid Qureshi, developer of Naya Nazimabad, CEO Al Abbas Sugar Mills and former Chairman of Pakistan Sugar Mills Association (PASMA) was arrested in January 2014.
+Shunaid Qureshi, developer of Naya Nazimabad, CEO Al Abbas Sugar Mills and former chairman of Pakistan Sugar Mills Association (PASMA) was arrested in January 2014.
 Shunaid Qureshi is a son of Hum TV director Sultana Siddiqui, nephew of businessman Jahangir Siddiqui, brother-in-law of Television producer Momina Duraid and the cousin of actor Sheheryar Munawar Siddiqui.
 Jahangir Siddiqui son Ali is married to the daughter of Mir Shakil-ur-Rahman, owner of Jang Group of Newspapers.

-Flooding in August 2020

-The site for the development was acquired for a cement factory by Arif Habib Corporation through their Javedan Corporation.
-It is located in the Manghopir neighborhood of Karachi.
-The site was later repurposed for the housing development by draining part of the Manghopir Lake.
-In the 2020 flooding of Karachi due to heavy rainfall in the monsoon season, the lake refilled and some of the houses were flooded and had to be evacuated by the Pakistan Army.

-In 2020, the some part of housing scheme was flooded because of a wall broken by residents of nearby areas.
-However, adequate measures have been taken to prevent any future incident.
+Naya Nazimabad Flyover

+Naya Nazimabad Flyover has been developed to provide a convenient thoroughfare to the residents of an upper-class residential area viz Naya Nazimabad by flying over the low-income community (Nusrat Bhutto Colony) that falls in between.